vinitkumar/vinitkumar.github.com/_posts/2014-01-03-Setup-Macvim-for-maximum-awesomeness.md

 comments: false
 ---

 I have been using vim for almost 5 years now.
-For a brief time i even switched to Sublime text2 but I am finally back to home.
+For some time, I even switched to Sublime text2 but I am finally back to home.
 Well, the following guide is only for macs.
-Sorry GVIM users, i no longer use Linux so I am not very sure about how these plugins will behave or even work.
-I am sure some of them are only meant for macs.
+Sorry GVIM users!
 Here is the latest screenshot of my macvim:

 ![Macvim](/public/img/vim.png)

-As you can see, it has a nice Filebrowser that is way more clean and intuitive than NERDTree and is pretty.
-Also there is a very clean file navigation using `\-p`.
+As you can see, it has a nice Filebrowser that is way more clean and intuitive than NERDTree.

 ## Installation